The Handy Guide

 - Sunshine Coast

 - Toowoomba & The Darling

 - Mount Isa, Longreach & Central West

 - Torres Strait

-The latest version of The Guide for Regional Queensland is available online, where it is updated semi-annually (see the version number printed on the cover and inside pages).
+The latest version of The Handy Guide – Regional Queensland is available online, where it is updated semi-annually (see the version number printed on the cover and inside pages).
 Where possible all weblinks work, opening a new window to the service provider.

-Single copies for women in need or multiple copies for service providers can be ordered here.
+Single copies of the 2023 edition for women in need or multiple copies for service providers will be available for order here soon.
 Each two years over 8,000 copies of this A5 hardcopy booklet are printed and distributed free for the recipient, thanks to the supporters of The Lady Musgrave Trust.